In an increasingly multilingual world, a WordPress translation plugin helps you connect with visitors in their native languages.

 1. Most People Want to Browse in Their Native Language

-If you have a multilingual audience – which most websites do – it’s not surprising that most of that audience want to browse your site in their native language.
+If you have a multilingual audience – which most websites do – it’s not surprising that many in that audience want to browse your site in their native language.

 Even if you geographically narrow things down further than “every person on the Internet“, there’s still a good chance you have a multilingual audience.
-For example, in California alone, the US Census Bureau reported that ~45% of people age 5+ speak a language other than English when at home.
-For the USA as a whole, that number is still almost 22%.
+For example, in California, approximately 44.1% of people age 5+ speak a language other than English at home (2019–2023).
+For the USA as a whole, 78.3% speak only English at home (2018–2022), which implies about 21.7% use another language at home.

 If you find that you have a multilingual audience, a WordPress translation plugin is a great way to improve your site’s user experience by creating a multilingual site to match.